abdullah578/football-app/README.md

 # Football App

-One Paragraph of project description goes here
+This app uses the typical webstack (HTML, CSS, and JS) in conjuction with API-Football to display league standings and fixtures.
+It is also capable of displaying a specific team's stats and fixtures and can filter out fixtures that don't include a user-entered team in the fixture.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-There are two methods to view the app:
+There are four methods to view the app:

 First Option:
 ```